Petar Čule: New administration

-The main tasks for Čule were the renewal of churches, raising the new diocesan clergy, the construction of new churches and establishment of parishes, and the construction of the cathedral.
+The main tasks for Čule were the renewal of churches, raising the new diocesan clergy, constructing new churches, establishing parishes, and constructing the cathedral.

-Bishop Čule participated at the Second Vatican Council held between 1962 and 1965, and in certain special commissions.
+Bishop Čule participated at the Second Vatican Council held between 1962 and 1965 and in certain special commissions.
 On a session held on 10 November 1962, Čule held a lengthy and pious speech about Saint Joseph and requested that he be included in the Roman Canon of the Mass.
-The majority of the bishops ignored his speech, however, Pope John XXIII was moved by the speech and included St. Joseph in the canon three days later.
+Most bishops ignored his speech.
+However, the speech moved Pope John XXIII and included St. Joseph in the canon three days later.

-Nevertheless, Čule was weary of the changes of the Second Vatican Council and hardly accepted them, especially the change of Latin language in liturgy, the Roman canon, the pastoral councils, and peace offerings during mass. Čule's concern with pastoral councils was that they could be used against the diocese in the Herzegovina Affair.
+Nevertheless, Čule was wary of the changes of the Second Vatican Council and hardly accepted them, especially the change of the Latin language in liturgy, the Roman canon, the pastoral councils, and peace offerings during mass. Čule's concern with pastoral councils was that they could be used against the diocese in the Herzegovina Affair.

 A notable communist politician and prime minister of Yugoslavia Džemal Bijedić later visited Bishop Čule in his residence.
-In a conversation with the Bishop, Bijedić said that the charge against him was a "directive and order".
+In a conversation with the Bishop, Bijedić said the charge against him was a "directive and order".
 He acknowledges that the process against the Bishop was a show trial and unjust.
 For the NIN weekly on 22 November 1981, Bijedić stated that Bishop Petar Čule was not guilty.

 During his tenure, the number of priests in his dioceses tripled from thirty to ninety.
-He also increased the number of parishes in the dioceses and built and consecrated a number of churches.
+He also increased the number of parishes in the dioceses and built and consecrated many churches.
 After thirty years of building, the Cathedral of Mary, Mother of the Church in Mostar was also finished in 1980.
-In the same year, on 14 September Bishop Čule retired and Pope John Paul II named him a titular archbishop of Giufi in present-day Tunisia.
+In the same year, on 14 September, Bishop Čule retired, and Pope John Paul II named him a titular archbishop of Giufi in present-day Tunisia.
 He died in Mostar and is buried in the Crypt of Saint Joseph in the Mostar cathedral.